jeppebundsgaard/stavekontrolden/README.md

 The system supports the creation of affix classes and affix rules and keeps track of how they are connected.
 In order to make tagging of words in the dictionary more convenient, it also introduces the concept of word classes, which are collections of affix classes.
 To the taggers, word classes and declensions of these are the only thing they have to care about.
 Further, in Danish and other language, word can be glued together using so-called Fuge Elements (in German) or fugeelementer (in Danish).
 This is also supported by Stavekontrolden.

-You are wellcome to add you language at https://stavekontrolden.dk.
+You are welcome to add you language at https://stavekontrolden.dk.

 ## Install
 - Copy files to your server.